PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 The job of the decoder then is to take this _hidden state vector_ and use it to predict further stops.
 You can notice now that the hidden vector as a kind of bottle neck for the information that can be carried over to the predictions.
 As we will find later, this is something that is good for our model but also cause some issues, because it might abstract away too much information, which for example is good to find out the state of the traffic and "forget" stops which were passed longer time ago, but knowing the exact relative error for the last few stops would be quite helpful and the hidden vector does abstract away from this as well.
 This causes our model to badly predict the relative error of the first stop and then predict the second one with just a few seconds off from the first one.
 I will explain how to remedy this later.

 But how do we feed the model all of the stop?
 We also have a variable number of stops which are observed and a variable which are targets for our prediction, so we need our model to be quite flexible.
-This can be achieved by using the recurant approach which we have mentioned before.
+This can be achieved by using the recurrent approach which we have mentioned before.
 So essentially go stop by stop until the end.
 This is incorporated into the encoder decoder by putting an LSTM (Long Short Term Memory) model inside both the encoder and the decoder.
 These are Recurrent Neural Networks (RNNs for short) meaning they process the stops one by one, each step producing a hidden vector which is fed into the next iteration together with the stop information.
 LSTM is special because it also introduces a forgetful component which essentially learns to forget unimportant information or keep important information for longer.
 The reason to choose an LSTM among other RNNs was quite arbitrary, however it is known to perform better than classical ones.
 In the future it might be worth looking into different ones as well.

 Another important detail is that we use small neural networks to embed components into a single vector.
 So if we are giving each stop the "time to stop", "distance to stop" and the "time" all of these three get embedded together, same goes for trip information, like the day in the week and the route.